-If you want to get more online sales then the first step is to get traffic to your creative business website!
+If you want to get more online sales then the first step is to get the right traffic to your creative business website!

 Tip 1: Use the right keywords to attract your ideal clients